yourfavouritedeveloper/TechStore/README.md

 - Secure backend development with **Spring Security** and JWT authentication with role-based access control
 - Integration with PostgreSQL for persistent data storage and Redis for caching
 - Utilization of **MapStruct** for efficient data transfer object (DTO) mapping.
-- Implementation of event-driven architecture with **Kafka** for handling key events (e.g., order processing).
 - Deployment best practices using Docker and cloud hosting services

 This project also serves as a portfolio piece for fullstack Java developers who want to demonstrate real-world skills.